zano59/Clean-Data-Project/README.md

 * clean_data.txt - a tidy data set
 * CodeBook.md - a description of all the variables, the data and the work performed to clean up the data

-the R scripts should be put in the "UCI HAR Dataset" as working directory
+the R script should be put in the "UCI HAR Dataset" as working directory